The Ultimate Guide to Child Milestones (3–5 Years) | DevineCare

 Fact: This is the peak of imagination, not deception.

 Preschoolers are still learning the boundary between fantasy and reality.
 When they say a dragon visited their room, their brain is exploring its incredible new power of imagination.
-Gently label it as a fun story: “Wow, what a creative pretend story!
+Gently label it as a fun story: “Wow, what a creative story!
 What did the dragon do next?”

 Fact: A preschooler’s body and brain are built for active learning.